trugolf/frontend_interview_exercise/README.md

 1. You should be able to filter the shots by club type in some form.
 This could be using a button, toggle, dropdown, or however you see it working best.
 2. Clicking on a single shot record should display additional details about the shot.
 This can either be displayed on a new page, in a modal popup, or some other method of your choice.
 The additional data you display is also your choice.
 3. Make it as visually appealing as you would like.
 Ultimate goal is for the data to be displayed in a user-friendly manner and function as requested.
+4. Feel free to add any additional features you think would be good to have.

 An example display is something like the following: